Virus wave, lack of parts hold back German business optimism

 Germany, along with the rest of Europe, is going through a renewed battle with higher levels of infections as a variant that spreads more easily has become the dominant strain.
 More than 5,000 people are in intensive care with COVID-19, the disease caused by the virus.

 The Munich-based Ifo institute noted as a compounding factor that some 45% of industrial companies also reported bottlenecks among suppliers, the most since 1991.
 Auto companies have seen a lack of semi-conductors force them to hold back production.
+Economists expect a significant rebound toward more normal levels of activity toward the end of the year after vaccination campaigns pick up speed.

+“The April Ifo index points to a pause in the German rebound as lockdowns continue,” said Carsten Brzeski, global head of macro at ING bank.
+“The prospects for a strong rebound in the second half of the year, however, remain valid.”